Why Choose Secret View Real Estate?

 For a lot of people arriving in Costa Rica to invest in real estate for retirement, relocation or vacation purposes, as well as those interested in rental homes and condos, building lots in prime locations, all kinds of turn-key businesses (especially small B&B’s), raw development land and even farmland.

 We have first-hand knowledge and experience with the nature of the decision-making process for those considering relocating to a different country.
-Reliable, knowledgeable, trustworthy and well networked with other top-knotch professionals all over Costa Rica: One of them is Mr. Scott Oliver from, http://www.welovecostarica.com/
+Reliable, knowledgeable, trustworthy, and well-networked with other top-knots professionals all over Costa Rica: One of them is Mr. Scott Oliver from, www.welovecostarica.com/

 Costa Rica’s South Caribbean: Three Ways to Fall in Love:

 The South Caribbean spot is different from the rest of the country, unique in so many ways.
 Blessed with an incredible wealth of cultural and biological diversity, it is only natural we share our country’s exceptional level of tolerance and green living.
 Very simply, everyone does their best to live in harmony with Mother Nature.
 Just beyond the garden is a real rainforest inhabited by troops of monkeys, legións of tiny lizards, and countless bird species… A real-life Garden of Eden.